kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/search-problems.md

 ## More Practice

 If you feel confident about modeling search problems, you can move on to the next lesson in which we discuss searching algorithms.
 If not, please try the exercises in the link below.
 Remember to reach out for help if you need.

+### Self Assessment!

+- What is a search problem?
+- What are the components of a search problem?
+- Give a complete problem formulation for each of the following problems.
+Choose a formulation that is precise enough to be implemented.
+  - There is an n×n grid of squares, each square initially being either unpainted floor or a bottomless pit.
+You start standing on an unpainted floor square, and can either paint the square under you or move onto an adjacent unpainted floor square.
+You want the whole floor painted.
+  - Your goal is to navigate a robot out of a maze.
+The robot starts in the center of the maze facing north.
+You can turn the robot to face north, east, south, or west.
+You can direct the robot to move forward a certain distance, although it will stop before hitting a wall.

 <!--
 We hear you saying, "I want to practice more."
 We got you covered!
 I have prepared a set of exercises for you to practice modeling search problems.